Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Analysis of

 \paragraph{Data familiarity and \PHENOMENON{}} Prior work \citep{ember, mallen2022trustlmretrieval} suggests that language models perform better with familiar entities and topics encountered frequently during training.
 Are these models more resistant to feedback about familiar entities?
 We investigated whether this familiarity bias contributes to \PHENOMENON{} using PopQA's popularity metrics as proxies for entity familiarity.
 This dataset includes monthly Wikipedia page views for subject entities (s\_prop) and object entities (o\_prop).
 We then analyzed how accuracy changes during iterative self-improvement correlate with the popularity of the subject (s\_prop) and object (o\_prop) entities.

-We use \llamathreeshort{} for this experiment since it was released closer to the publication of PopQA.
+We use \llamathreeshort{} for this experiment since it was released closer to the publication date of PopQA.
 These popularity metrics provide a particularly relevant measure of potential training data frequency for this model.
 As shown in \autoref{fig:familiarty}, we found no consistent pattern between entity popularity and accuracy.
 We provide further supporting evidence in \autoref{appendix:bias} with additional statistical testing and alternative popularity metrics.

 \paragraph{Further analyses} We also explored whether problem complexity, as measured by the number of expected reasoning steps, correlates with \PHENOMENON{} since prior works \citep{dziri2023faithfatelimitstransformers} show that longer reasoning trajectories may impede problem-solving in LLMs.
-Additionally, we investigated whether certain questions consistently induced ``stubbornness'' across different models because some questions may inherently be more difficult to answer.
+Additionally, we investigated whether certain questions consistently induced reluctance to feedback across different models because of their inherent characteristics.
 For both hypotheses, our controlled experiments yielded negative results, with minimal correlation between reasoning complexity and stubbornness, and little overlap in stubborn questions across models.
 Complete analyses are provided in \autoref{appendix:reasoning_complexity} and \autoref{appendix:model_type}.